Generalised Taft algebras and pairs in involution: Introduction

 A pivotal category is a monoidal category with a notion of duality and a natural isomorphism between any object and its bidual which is compatible with the monoidal structure.
-One example are finite-dimensional modules over pivotal Hopf algebras.
-For a finite-dimensional Hopf algebra having a pair in involution is equivalent to its Drinfeld double being pivotal.
-Our results imply that the finite-dimensional modules of the Drinfeld double of a Hopf algebra need not form a pivotal category.

-Anti-Yetter-Drinfeld modules arose in the field of Hopf-cyclic cohomology.
-Similar to Yetter-Drinfeld modules, they are simultaneously modules and comodules over a Hopf algebra with a compatibility condition between the action and coaction.
-For a finite-dimensional Hopf algebra one can construct an algebra called the anti-Drinfeld double whose modules correspond to anti-Yetter-Drinfeld modules.
-The existence of a pair in involution is equivalent to the existence of an isomorphism of algebras between the Drinfeld double and the anti-Drinfeld double.
+An example are the finite-dimensional modules over pivotal Hopf algebras.
+As discussed in Section \ref{sec: ADDandPiv}, a finite-dimensional Hopf algebra has a pair in involution if and only if its Drinfeld double is pivotal.
+Another way of describing this interplay is via anti-\YetterDrinfeld modules, which arose in the field of Hopf-cyclic cohomology.
+Similar to \YetterDrinfeld modules, they are simultaneously modules and comodules over a Hopf algebra with a compatibility condition between the action and coaction.
+For a finite-dimensional Hopf algebra one can construct an algebra called the anti-Drinfeld double, whose modules correspond to anti-\YetterDrinfeld modules.
+The existence of a pair in involution is equivalent to the Drinfeld double and the anti-Drinfeld double being isomorphic as algebras.
 As a consequence of our findings there are examples where such an isomorphism does not exist.
+In this case the Drinfeld double is not a pivotal Hopf algebra.